KevinWMatthews/blog_jekyll/_drafts/function-pointers-in-c-typedef-syntax.md

 define the function pointer details once, hide them behind an alias, and then use this alias like a built-in type.

 ## Source

-This is the second of a four-part series on function pointers.
+This is the second in a series on function pointers in C.
 Find [source code](https://github.com/KevinWMatthews/c-function_pointers)
 and [documentation](https://kevinwmatthews.github.io/c-function_pointers/)
-on GitHub.
+for all examples on GitHub.

 ## Syntax